filteredsouul/FinCrime_dashboard/README.md

 # 🏦 Revolut Financial Crime Dashboard

-A modern and elegant dashboard for financial crime monitoring and analysis, inspired by Finary design with a premium dark interface.
+A modern and elegant dashboard for financial crime monitoring and analysis.

 ## 📊 Overview